elibroftw/blog.elijahlopez.ca/content/posts/representative-proportional-voting.md

 In the case of a province or territory that only has one seat, a ranked ballot with runoff would suffice.

 ~~One possible criticism is that there will be ridings where the candidate that is elected didn't get second or third either.
 This is a valid tradeoff since the current situation is that your vote would be meaningless if the representative of the other party got even one more vote than the party-affiliated representative you voted for.
-With my proposed RPV, all votes will matter even in hindsight.
+With my proposed FSP, all votes will matter even in hindsight.
 So the upsides are that: independent representatives are favoured, one of the running candidates will win the riding, every vote counts towards the governing body rather than only for a singular riding, and the democratically elected body is proportional to how voters voted.~~

 To incentivize and protect independent candidates, we give independents priority when picking representatives for each riding.
 If they were to be included in the [Huntington-Hill](https://en.wikipedia.org/wiki/Huntington-Hill_method) method for proportional seat distribution, it would be possible for no seat to be allocated to them since party's would have a greater proportion of votes.
 This is why I kept the same voting procedures / logistics.

 ~~I'll probably hear people complaining about a non-FPTP candidate winning.
 No candidate should be entitled to represent a riding without 50% of support and a ranked ballot is not guaranteed to reflect the federal wide policies voters want.
-Therefore, RPV is a valid Canadian-centred compromise.
-I will now dive into the technicalities as well as the practical results if RPV was the system used in the last election.~~
+Therefore, FSP is a valid Canadian-centred compromise.
+I will now dive into the technicalities as well as the practical results if FSP was the system used in the last election.~~

-## RPV Algorithm
+## FSP Algorithm

 It is simply amazing that computer science can even be applied to politics.
-I've outlined the algorithm for RPV below.
+I've outlined the algorithm for FSP below.
 Note that this version of the algorithm and the election results distribute seats on a federal level rather than on a region level.
 I will update the algorithm and results soon.
 It incorporates many concepts such as FPTP, Huntington-Hill (fun fact is that it is used for the electoral college points in the U.S.A.), Hare Quota, and even ranked ballots (for niche situations).

 1. Just like how it is presently, each person will vote for a candidate in their riding with some exception.
     - Voters voting for an independent candidate are allowed to rank their preferences for independent candidates with their final choice optionally being a party-affiliated candidate.
 This ensures that their vote won't be lost if no independent candidate won.